-At inception of a contract, the Group assesses whether a contract is, or contains, a lease.
-A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
+At the inception of a contract, the Group assesses whether a contract is, or contains, a lease.
+A contract is, or contains, a lease if the contract conveys the right to control the use of an identified asset for some time in exchange for consideration.